+Check the scanner documentation - See the scanner documentation for setup and troubleshooting information.

-Unlo k the scanner - Ensure that your scanner is unlocked if it has a locking tab or button.
-Resta rt the computer and try the scanner again Chec the cable connections - See the scanner documentation for cable connection information.
-Ensure that the scanner cables are securely connected to the scanner and the computer.
-Verifi that the scanner is recognized by Microsoft Windows - Click the Start button, point to Settings, click Control Panel, and then click Printers and Other Hardware.
-1. 2.
+Unlock the scanner - Ensure that your scanner is unlocked if it has a locking tab or button.

+Restart the computer and try the scanner again

+Check the cable connections -

+- See the scanner documentation for cable connection information. - Ensure that the scanner cables are securely connected to the scanner and the computer.

+Verify that the scanner is recognized by Microsoft Windows -

+- Click the Start button, click Control Panel, and then click Printers and Other Hardware.
 Click Scanners and Cameras.

+If your scanner is listed, Windows recognizes the scanner.

+Reinstall the scanner driver - See the scanner documentation for instructions.